David Côté (Canadian football)

-David Côté (born November 20, 1996) is a professional Canadian football placekicker for the Montreal Alouettes of the Canadian Football League (CFL).
+David Côté (born November 20, 1996) is a Canadian former professional football placekicker who played for four seasons for the Montreal Alouettes of the Canadian Football League (CFL).
+He is a Vanier Cup champion after winning with the Laval Rouge et Or in 2018 and he is a Grey Cup champion after winning with the Alouettes in 2023.

 Amateur career

 Before playing at the university level, Côté played at the high school level for Académie Saint-Louis as a receiver/kicker and at the "cégep" level for Campus Notre-Dame-de-Foy (CNDF) as a kicker.
 Côté then played U Sports football for the Laval Rouge et Or from 2017 to 2019.
 He was named a U Sports Second-team All-Canadian in 2018 after connecting on 19 of 23 field goal attempts and being successful on all 26 of his point-after-touchdown converts.
 He finished that season as a Vanier Cup champion after the Rouge et Or completed an undefeated season and were victorious over the Western Mustangs in the 54th Vanier Cup.
 In that game, Côté was successful on both field goal attempts and all four convert tries.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season and remained draft-eligible for the Canadian Football League in 2021.